 The History of Chuck Paine’s Yacht Designs

 Chuck Paine began designing sailing yachts professionally in 1971 as an apprentice to Dick Carter of Boston, and set up his own design company in 1974.
-C. W. Paine Yacht Design, Inc. operated from then until 2008, launching well over 1000 yachts with a combined value exceeding 350 million dollars.
-He specialized in the high quality, high-priced end of the trade.
-His firm designed both sail and powerboats, though it is best known for its offshore oriented cruising yachts.
+C. W. Paine Yacht Design, Inc. operated from then until 2008, launching well over 1000 yachts with a combined value exceeding US$350,000,000.
+From the beginning his firm specialized in the high quality, high-priced end of the trade, designing both sail and powerboats, though it is probably best known for its offshore oriented cruising yachts.

 The British Connection

 The Paine office was the designer of eight of Britain’s most popular offshore-oriented designs, from which over 500 yachts were built by two Southampton area yards.
 These were the British FRANCES 26, the VICTORIA 30, 34 and 38, and the BOWMAN 40, 42, 45 and 48.

 Chuck Paine invented the Paine Keel in 1981.
 It combines a very low center of gravity with minimal propensity to sideslip.
 Most Paine designs after this date were fitted with the Paine Keel.
 It has been widely copied by other designers.